 Do you lean more towards classic pieces?
-Then it’s time you discard a good chunk of your numerous funky clothes that you rarely wear anyway.
+If so, then it’s probably time you discard a good chunk of your bohemian-style clothes that you rarely wear anyway.
 Knowing your personal style helps you assess what you really want and manage your clothes based on that, and not based on fashion trends.

 Your wardrobe should be about you, your personality, lifestyle, and aspirations.
-Fashion is about truth and authenticity, your own personal expression.
-If it has become nothing more than a collection of brands and styles amassed without rhyme or reason, it’s time to rethink your habit!
+If it has become nothing more than a collection of brands and styles without rhyme or reason, then it’s time to rethink your closet!

-If your Monday-to-Friday work requires you to wear a corporate dress, there’s no practical reason for you to keep a dozen of ripped jeans or sparkly skirts in your closet that don’t have a place in your office attire decorum.
-That’s just an example of course, but the idea is that your wardrobe needs to be streamlined for your main lifestyle.
+If your Monday-to-Friday work requires you to wear a professional dress, then there’s no practical reason for you to keep a dozen of ripped jeans or sparkly skirts in your closet that don’t really have a place in your office attire.
+That’s just an example, of course, but the idea is that your wardrobe needs to be streamlined for your main lifestyle.

-You love that skirt so much you got it in 10 different colors.
-But how often do you actually wear each of them?
+Along with thinking about how often you wear your items, think about how many of the same you have too.
+You love that skirt so much you got it in 10 different colors, but how often do you actually wear each of them?
 Just keep the ones that match most of your tops and get rid of the others.
-Keep a few you like for weekend dates or parties.
+Or keep a few you like for weekend dates or parties.
 Don’t stuff your wardrobe as it’s not only impractical but also costly.

-A good way to have a minimalist wardrobe is having versatile pieces of clothes that you can mix and match or use for multiple occasions.
-A dress that can be worn to work during the day and for a date at night is one less dress off your closet.
+A good way to have a minimalist wardrobe is to have versatile clothes that you can mix and match or use for multiple occasions.
+A dress that can be worn to work during the day and for a date at night is one less dress in your closet!

 An item on sale doesn’t mean you need it.
 A common habit of impulse buyers is shopping without giving the purchase a thought, and then justifying it later by thinking “At least I got it at a discounted price”.